evgenyneu/warrah/README.md

 ### Pre-built binaries

-Download pre-built binaries from the [GitHub Releases page](https://github.com/evgenyneu/warrah/releases).
+Download a pre-built binary from the [GitHub Releases page](https://github.com/evgenyneu/warrah/releases).

 1. Download the appropriate version for your platform.
 2. Move the binary to a location in your PATH.